writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 		| Fear is what happens when you're doing something important.
 		| If you are doing work that isn't scary,
-		| it isn't improving you or the world
+		| it isn't improving you or the world.

 	Congrats on being afraid!
 	It means you're doing something important.